gerbenjacobs/go-webshop-course/step1/README.md

 In this file we're going to create our handler struct, this will be the core of our app.

+It will implement methods required for serving the HTTP server as well as handling the connection between frontend routes and the services in our application.

-For this we will use the dependency injection pattern, but that will come later.
+Later on we will use the dependency injection pattern, to hydrate it with whatever is required for our app.

 - Create a `Handler` struct
   - Let's give it a `logger *slog.Logger` that we can sent from our main.go
-  - We're going to use the mux from "github.com/julienschmidt/httprouter" (`go get github.com/julienschmidt/httprouter`)
+  - To help us with routing, we're going to use an open-source library (`go get github.com/julienschmidt/httprouter`)
+  - We can still store this attribute as an interface, if we ever decide to use a different library: `mux http.Handler`
 - Now let's create a `New()` method that takes our logger and returns a `*Handler`
   - Create a route for our original homepage: `r.GET("/", h.homePage)`
   - Copy the homepage function from our main into this file (and make it a method: `func (h *Handler) homePage()`)